ioccc-src/winner/next/guidelines.md

-If you do elect to use misleading formatting and comments, we suggest you remark on this point in your remarks where you talk about why you think your entry is obfuscated.
+If you do elect to use misleading formatting and comments, we suggest you remark on this point in your remarks where you talk about why you think your submission is obfuscated.
 On the other hand, if you are pushing up against the size limits, you may be forced into creating a dense blob.
 Such are the trade-offs that obfuscators face!